Digital procurement processes

-Here, you will learn how you can optimise the procurement process in your company to make it fit for the future and make it more effective.
+Here, you will learn how you can optimize the procurement process in your company to make it fit for the future and make it more effective.

 Before we look at the topic of the automated, digital procurement process, we will briefly take a look at a conventional procurement process.
 This will help to highlight the advantages of the digital process.
 The English term “Procure to pay” alone helps to shed some light on this.
 The procurement process describes all processes from demand to purchase through to payment.
 It is not difficult to see that these procurement processes in turn consist of sub-processes.